xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 - Every day at 6am in the morning the automation is started.
 - The first action is to find all records in the **Established Contacts** table where the **Trigger Reminder** column contains the word “Trigger Reminder”.
 (Remember that this column is populated through a formula that compares today’s date to the **Next Contact** column.)
 - The second action is a little custom script that automatically picks one random entry from the **Potential New Contacts** table and then updates the **Reach Out** and **When to Reach Out**  fields for this entry.
 Of course, the script only picks from the list of entries that haven’t been picked before.
 This is why the **Reach Out** column is updated.
 Only records where the **Reach Out** column is not equal to “Yes” are used.
 Moreover, the script returns the record it picked randomly so I can use this information in the next step.
-- The final step is that all the information from the previous steps are put into an email which is then sent to my email address.
-This includes the one entry from the **Potential New Contacts** table that was picked randomly and the list of people from the **Established Contacts** table that a due for a new message.
+- The final step is that all the information from the previous steps is put into an email which is then sent to my email address.
+This includes the one entry from the **Potential New Contacts** table that was picked randomly and the list of people from the **Established Contacts** table that are due for a new message.

 Now that’s it!